coilhq/mucoa/SOLUTION_DESIGN.md

 4. The following inserts are not performed due to TigerBeetle `transferDuplicateCheck`, `transfer`, `transferParticipant` and `transferStateChage`.
 5. TigerBeetle account data is obtained via `tbLookupAccountsForSettlement` on `settlementId`.
 6. Create 1-phase transfers to be settled based on each of the transfers for the `settlementWindow`

+* **TODO - Remove the coding snippets, this needs to be in a table format.

 ```zig
 //{ POSITION: 1, SETTLEMENT: 2, HUB_RECONCILIATION: 3, HUB_MULTILATERAL_SETTLEMENT: 4, HUB_FEE: 5 }
 //HUB_MULTILATERAL_SETTLEMENT: